 You can even run Right Click Tools actions directly from the reports!
 As you can see in the screenshot below, the actions are revealed by clicking your left mouse button.
 Yes, we know… it’s not quite Right Click Tools when you click on the left mouse button.

 What can I do with Endpoint Insights?

-Check out the two examples below: one related to security and the other to computer replacement budget planning.
-These are just two of the 200+ reports that are included with Endpoint Insights.
+Below you will find examples highlighting two of the 200+ reports that are included with Endpoint Insights.
 These reports are possible because of the information that Endpoint Insights adds to your Configuration Manager environment.